Kids in the Woods

 The Kids in the Woods program at Westwood, which began in 2013, connects 6th grade students with local urban forests, creeks, and birds.
 The Kids in the Woods program is a collaboration between Westwood and several organizations - the USDA Forest Service, the University of Florida's School of Forest Resources and Conservation, the Alachua County School District, the City of Gainesville's Parks, Recreation and Cultural Affairs, and the Alachua County Environmental Protection Department.
 Students gain first–hand experience with the scientific method by conducting outdoor studies about bird feeding behavior, creek erosion and deposition, and tree identification and benefits.

-The creek erosion study gives students an opportunity to learn firsthand about creek erosion and deposition.
-Donning rubber boots, students get into the water to measure the width and the depth of transects set up along a section of a creek in nearby Loblolly Woods Nature Park.
-Using this data, students graph out stream profiles and compare them to the previous year’s profiles.
+The creek erosion observation study gives students an opportunity to learn firsthand about creek weathering, erosion, and deposition.
+Students go to the creek and observe changes over time due to erosion and deposition.
 This kind of outdoor learning can help students grasp abstract concepts such as erosion and deposition.

 Volunteering is a great way to get involved with this program.
-If you would like more information about volunteer opportunities, please contact the program coordinator at: email@example.com.
+If you would like more information about volunteer opportunities, please contact Christine Floyd if you’re interested.

 For students that want even more fun outdoors, the Kids in the Woods team now offers a summer camp called Camp Kids in the Woods at the Austin Cary Forest.
 This week-long camp is offered two times each summer at the University of Florida’s Austin Cary Forest and is for rising 7th through 10th graders.
 Visit the camp website for more information.

 For more information about the Kids in the Woods program, contact Christine Floyd, firstname.lastname@example.org.